 Exit interviews: template and guidance

 Exit interviews can help you find out why staff are leaving and could improve staff retention in the future.
-Use our template and see example policies from a school and a local authority.
+Use our template and see examples of policies from a school and a local authority.

 School types: AllSchool phases: AllRef: 9796